 - a) Section 3 of the Framework Regulations only covers provisions relating to matters of a maritime character that are not directly related to the petroleum function the facility is intended to carry out.
-The section does not include provisions regarding: - drilling and process equipment, - universal audio and visual alarms, - equipment for personnel transport and requirements for personnel transport on the drill floor, - the working environment in general, - the activities to be carried out in the petroleum activities, - b) the facility shall be used in a manner that makes it possible to use a flag and/or classification practice that involves a calendar-based recertification, including a five-year main inspection, - c) which operational assumptions form the basis for engineering, construction and use shall be clear, - d) any exemptions granted by the flag state authority shall be evaluated and presented to the Petroleum Safety Authority Norway for assessment if they have significance for safety in the petroleum activities. - e) provisions regarding documentation, supervision, approvals, etc. do not apply, unless otherwise directly evident from the petroleum regulations.
+The section does not include provisions regarding: - drilling and process equipment, - universal audio and visual alarms, - equipment for personnel transport and requirements for personnel transport on the drill floor, - the working environment in general, - b) the facility shall be used in a manner that makes it possible to use a flag and/or classification practice that involves a calendar-based recertification, including a five-year main inspection, - c) which operational assumptions form the basis for engineering, construction and use shall be clear, - d) any exemptions granted by the flag state authority shall be evaluated and presented to the Petroleum Safety Authority Norway for assessment if they have significance for safety in the petroleum activities, - e) provisions regarding documentation, supervision, approvals, etc. do not apply, unless otherwise directly evident from the petroleum regulations.

-Section 2 Responsibilities
+Responsibilities